 About Us

-Bridging, a 501(c)(3) nonprofit organization primarily serving the Twin Cities, provides donated furniture and household goods to families and individuals transitioning out of homelessness and poverty.
+Bridging, a 501(c)(3) nonprofit organization primarily serving the Twin Cities, provides donated furniture and household goods to families and individuals transitioning to housing stability.
 Bridging gives hope and a leap towards housing stability.
-With locations in Roseville and Bloomington, Bridging is driven by volunteers and donations of basic home essential items from the community.
+With locations in Roseville, Plymouth, and Bloomington, Bridging is driven by volunteers and donations of basic home essential items from the community.

 OUR MISSION: Bridging empowers people to thrive in their homes by providing quality furniture and household goods for those pursuing housing stability.